SilentCircle/sso-integration-doc/ADFS-Integration-Customer-Responsibilities.md

 PS C:\Users\Administrator\Scripts>
 ```

-**That's all there is to it.
-You're done.**

-All that's left now is to test the integration.
-If you want to see what was
+If you want to see what was created, and you don't want to run the cmdlet
-created, and you don't want to run the cmdlet again, you can do it like this:
+again, you can do it like this:

 ---